-I had the opportunity to receive five picture books around a particular theme of my choosing that would work well for a unit study.
+I had the opportunity to receive five picture books from Candlewick Press around a particular theme of my choosing that would work well for a unit study.
 I selected picture books about character for girls.
+They include:

 I received these books for free from Candlewick Press and was compensated for my time to review them and write this post.
 The content is all mine and I was not required to give a positive review.